 I’m interested in looking at research methodologies, particularly quantitative methodologies through non-white, non-european, non-dominant cultural, non-patriarchial lenses, so I’m in the process of collecting books that cover the topic.
-My intention is to use what I learn in my day-to-day work, and to bring these into the course I’m teaching Spring term – Quantitative Methodologies for our College of Education.
 Here’s a list of what I’ve got so far.

 - White Logic, White Methods: Racism and Methodology Edited by Tukufu Zuberi & Eduardo Bonilla-Silva (2008)